 Type Conversion Functions

-The function name determines the data type of the value it returns, as shown in the following table.
+The function name determines the return type as shown in the following:

 Range for expression argument